-

 Program 3: Monitor and Modify

-WEHI’s Professor Daniel Gray shares how the Snow Centre for Immune Health’s pioneering research approach, integrated with the Royal Melbourne Hospital, will accelerate discoveries in the lab to benefit patients.
+The Snow Centre for Immune Health’s pioneering research approach will accelerate discoveries in the lab to benefit patients.

 “Side-by-side collaboration between researchers and clinicians, constantly sharing knowledge from the lab to bedside and back again, is the driving force of innovation in patient care.”